 High Dental School Costs

-The cost of going to dental school has doubled since the 90's.
-Young graduates and even dentists years into practicing are having to pay off incredible amounts for their education.
+The cost of going to dental school has doubled since the 90’s.
+Young graduates and even dentists years into practicing are having to pay off incredible amounts of money for their education.

-The business may have seemed much more lucrative than they had originally expected and you can imagine how tempting it would be to over-diagnose to make up the difference.
+The business may have become less lucrative than they had originally planned, and you can imagine how tempting it would be to over-diagnose to make up the difference.

 Quotas From Large Corporations

 Struggling small dental practices are often bought out by large dental corporations like Mint Dentistry and Modern Dentistry.